AP6YC/ClusterValidityIndices.jl/README.md

 get_cvi!(cvi::CVI, data::RealMatrix, labels::IntegerVector)
 ```

+> **Note**
+>
-**NOTE**: Any CVI object can be updated incrementally or in batch, as the CVIs are equivalent to their ICVI counterparts after all data is presented.
+> Any CVI object can be updated incrementally or in batch, as the CVIs are equivalent to their ICVI counterparts after all data is presented.

 ### Updating